open-sdg/open-sdg/docs/translation.md

 This document provides an overview of how the platform accomplishes this, and how it can be extended.

 Throughout this discussion of translation, there will be repeated mention of "translation keys".
-See [here](glossary.md#translation-keys) for a definition.
+See the [glossary page in the "translation keys" section](glossary.md#translation-keys) for a definition.

 ## Translation data